Ecosystem-based Adaptation in Vietnamese Coastal Cities

 With the range of NbS approaches PlanAdapt embraces Ecosystem-based Adaptation (EbA) as a critical component to any adaptation strategy.
 EbA, as defined in the Convention on Biological Diversity (2009) is “the use of biodiversity and ecosystem services as part of an overall adaptation strategy to help people to adapt to the adverse effects of climate change.”
 The EbA approach builds on existing adaptation and conservation practices such as, inter alia, Community-based Adaptation (CBA), Community-Based Natural Resource Management (CBNRM) and the Landscape Approach.
 A novelty to EbA is it use – and recognised importance – in cities.
 Urban EbA provides communities, municipal planners and decision-makers with potential low-cost natural options to harness urban ecosystem services to manage climate risk today and in the future.

-In collaboration with GIZ, PlanAdapt working through NIRAS-IP, are working in support of the Government of Vietnam at national, provincial and municipal levels to analyse and assess potential urban EbA measures for Dong Hoi city.
+In collaboration with GIZ, PlanAdapt, working through NIRAS-IP, supported the Government of Vietnam at national, provincial and municipal levels to analyse and assess potential urban EbA measures for Dong Hoi city.

 The GIZ project, “Support to Vietnam for the Implementation of the Paris Agreement”, aims to assist the Vietnamese government with the implantation of its National Determined Contributions (NDC) and the Paris Agreement.
 Activities include demonstrating measures to reduce greenhouse gas emissions and strengthening resilience to the negative impacts of climate change, including through urban EbA.